chrishokamp/dynamic-transformer-ensembles/README.md

 Prediction and evaluation are done by the script `transformer_decoding/evaluate.py` There is also a `make` task for evaluation which simply calls this script.

-For example, to predict using a model id from `transformer`, or with a pretrained model checkpoint, and evaluate with the Ghalandari et al. 2020 evaluation workflow:
+For example, to predict using a model id from `transformers`, or with a fine-tuned model checkpoint, and evaluate with the Ghalandari et al. 2020 evaluation workflow:
 ```
 MODEL_ID=model_checkpoints/wcep_fine-tune-bart-large/checkpointepoch\=1.ckpt \